shhhkun/SmartMirror/mobile_app/MainApp/README.md

 - Have the user be able to drag and drop rectangles on the screen, instead of just sending coordinates as text.
 - This only works if there is one BLE device connected.
 Things will probably break if the user also has a pair of headphones connected.
 This is because I'm just taking the first item from the connectedPeripheralsArray that gets returned.
 In the future, we could have it only detect connected devices that match a certain ID signature for our smart mirrors.
 - A way for the user to authenticate for their apps.
 Like have this app make a call to a web server of ours, that server goes and gets a token for some site, gives us the token, and we pass that token along with BLE to the Raspi.
+- iOS compatability.
+Haven't tested any of this on iOS.
+Theoretically, most of it should work.
+Except for the getBondedPeripherals() method in the library.
+But I doubt the flow of bonded > system connected > connected that kind of happens in this app right now would be the same on iOS.